Climate change and rising seas threaten Egypt’s breadbasket

 At the same time, authorities are trying to put a stop to high-polluting practices, like brick-making and an old farming custom, the burning of rice straw, which shrouds the Delta’s skies with smoke every year after the harvest.

-But there’s understanding from Egyptians that this is a small step in tackling a global problem.
+But there’s an understanding from Egyptians that this is a small step in tackling a global problem.

-“Though Egypt contributes 0.6% of the global carbon dioxide emissions, it is one of the most vulnerable (countries) to the impacts of climate change, and the agriculture sector and food production are the most affected,” said Abdel Monem, the FAO’s expert.
+“Though Egypt contributes 0.6 per cent of the global carbon dioxide emissions, it is one of the most vulnerable (countries) to the impacts of climate change, and the agriculture sector and food production are the most affected,” said Abdel Monem, the FAO’s expert.

 Register for free to continue reading